Light Horse Breeds M through Z, with info and images

 Three other breed pages are as follows:

 Click on each breed name to find history plus modern day applications and use, along with strengths and recognized weaknesses of each.
 You will also find images, sometimes few, sometimes a lot, depending on what has been donated and approved.

 INDIVIDUAL HORSE BREEDS CONTINUED:

-The Mangalarga Marchador a breed originated in Brazil, neither trots nor paces, but travels with a naturally smooth marching gait.
+The Mangalarga Marchador originated in Brazil, neither trots nor paces, but travels with a naturally smooth marching gait.
 The Mangalarga Marachador is good with cattle or pleasure and is a safe mount for children.